 Public Impact Scholars

 Public Impact Scholars is a program developed by the Initiative on Cities to equip BU faculty with new skills and knowledge to influence local and state policy and discourse for positive societal impact.
-Faculty have an opportunity to gain new perspective on state and local government, evidence-based policymaking, effective community-engaged research, and media engagement.
+Faculty have an opportunity to gain new perspective on state and local government, evidence-based policymaking, and effective community-engaged research.
 The program also provides an opportunity to be part of a peer group of like-minded BU faculty from a variety of disciplines.

-The program is open to any tenured, tenure-track or research faculty, as well as full-time lecturers at Boston University.
+The program is open to any tenured, tenure-track, research, or clinical faculty, as well as full-time lecturers at Boston University.
 Program instructors include faculty and senior staff drawn from across BU.
 Sessions are held over three half days.

 - How are local and state government structured?
 What are their respective powers and limitations?